Published January 5, 2026 by Story.law Editorial Team

 Static spreadsheets miss pro rata, vesting, and conversion rules

-Financing math breaks under multiple SAFEs and notes
+Financing math breaks under SAFEs and notes with different times

 Multi-country plans add tax, payroll, and reporting complexity